 - freedom is doing what you want as long as it doesn’t pinch anyone else’s freedom

 This part of our site attempts to provide insight into our positions on issues and the reasons for those positions.
 However, this part of our site is young.
 Forgive us the empty parts and check back later for more.
 Recall that we don’t all agree on every point, ourselves, but someone has to write it.
-Our forum may be of interest to you, both for browsing and getting into any debates underway there.

 Finally, there is no need to over-read these pages (or any others on our site).
 There are no code words, no prose attempting to cause a wink.
 We make an effort to speak plainly, to say what we mean and nothing more nor less.
 We want this site to be positive, helpful, and as we see the world.
 There will be places that you, dear visitor, disagree.
 Perhaps you or we need to learn more.
 Perhaps we need to write better.
 None of us is perfect and each of us has more to learn.
 We’re open to earnest discussion and self improvement.
 Are you?

 Speaking to an audience of Democrats, Ronald Reagan told them, “I know what it’s like to pull the Republican lever for the first time, because I used to be a Democrat myself, and I can tell you it only hurts for a minute, and then it feels great.”
 You never know what may make you feel good.